AusDTO/dta-website/pages/what-we-do/policies-and-programs/starting-a-digital-career/cadetship.md

 ## Locations

-Cadetship locations vary each year based on requirements.
-A complete list of available locations are published when applications open.
-Past cadets have worked in the following cities:
+Cadetship locations for 2019 will be available in the following cities:

 - Canberra
-- Sydney
-- Melbourne
 - Brisbane
 - Adelaide
-- Perth

-You may be eligible for relocation assistance if you need to move to another city for an apprenticeship.
+You may be eligible for relocation assistance if you need to move to another city for a cadetship.

 ## Who you’ll be working for

-Participating agencies vary each year.
-A complete list of participating agencies are published when applications open.
-Past cadets have worked with the following agencies:

-- Attorney-General’s Department
-- Australian Bureau of Statistics
+The following agencies will participate in the 2019 cadetship program:

 - Australian Competition and Consumer Commission
-- Australian Federal Police
-- Australian Government Solicitor
-- Australian Securities and Investments Commission
-- Australian Taxation Office
 - Department of Defence
-- Department of Finance
-- Department of Foreign Affairs and Trade
-- Department of Health
 - Department of Home Affairs
 - Department of Human Services
-- Department of Social Services
-- Department of the Environment and Energy
-- Department of Veterans' Affairs
-- Fair Work Ombudsman
-- Family Court of Australia
-- The Treasury
-- Therapeutic Goods Administration
+- Digital Transformation Agency

 ## Benefits